The 2010s just ended and now is a good time to reflect on my favorite entertainment from that decade spanning video games, television and film.

 The People v.
 O.J.
 Simpson: American Crime Story

-I binged right through this miniseries and was never bored a single minute.
+I binged right through this miniseries and was never bored for a single minute.
 Even if it wasn’t based on one of the most famous cases in modern history, it would still be a brilliant and intriguing drama.

 Wonder Woman